 Normally a project team is a group of people and you won’t be working alone.
 The team management part is often the hardest part of the project, especially if you haven’t had to lead a team in the past.
-Managing their workload can be tricky too, as most of your project team members won’t work solely on your project.
+Managing their time and workload can be tricky too, as most of your project team members won’t work solely on your project.
 They will have day jobs and may be involved in other projects at the same time.

 You’ll have to work out who is needed on the project at what times, based on your project schedule.
 You’ll need to bring in different types of subject matter experts at different times, and each one will have to know enough about the project’s objectives to get their part done successfully.